Data Foundation

 Real-time observability for pipeline health, data freshness, volume anomalies, and quality scores with automated alerting.

-Documented procedures for triaging and resolving data pipeline failures, including escalation paths and communication templates.
+Documented procedures for triaging and resolving data pipeline failures, including escalation paths and communication protocols.

 Discuss a DataOps AssessmentRegional framework alignment